For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You're probably aware that students can receive money in the form of bursaries, scholarships and grants.
 Unlike Student Loans, these don't have to be repaid.
 But what you may not know is how many people are eligible for this free cash.

-As we explain in our guide to the weirdest bursaries, funding's available to students for all kinds of reasons.
-Whether it's being a vegetarian, being great at esports or just having the right surname, you could get free money for almost anything.
+As we explain in our guide to the weirdest bursaries, funding is available to students for all kinds of reasons.
+Whether it's being a vegetarian or having a certain surname, you could get free money for almost anything.

 2. Sign-up offers